Skim by Section

 Leftovers can be stored with the pork in a separate container so it can be reheated when ready to enjoy.
 Store in an airtight container for up to 4 days.

-This dish is great for meal prepping lunch.
-Just heat the pork and add it to the other ingredients and enjoy – or try it chilled!
+Yes.
+This dish is great for meal prepping for lunch or dinner.
+Just store and reheat the pork separately and add it to the other ingredients and enjoy – or store everything together and enjoy the pork chilled.

-If you prefer you noodles warm, store them with your pork so they can be heated separately from the veggies.
+If you prefer your noodles warm, store them with your pork so they can be heated separately from the veggies.

 Browse all my healthy-choice recipes and Pin your favorites for later!